 A plethora of injuries had plagued Texas A&M during the game.
 The number of bench players was dwindling.
 That’s when coach Dana X. Bible remembered Gill and waved for him to come down on the field.
 Gill ran down and put on injured running back Heine Weir’s uniform.
 Gill never played, but he stood tall as the only player on the bench in what turned out to be one of the greatest upsets in college football history.
 The Aggies won, 22-14.

 A statue commemorating Gill, known as the 12th Man Statue, now sits outside of Kyle Field.

-“Welcome to Aggieland” Water Tower
+Take a Photo of the “Welcome to Aggieland” Water Tower

 It’s not as old as Old Main, the very first building constructed on campus, but the large “Welcome to Aggieland” water tower that currently welcomes high school graduates heading for TAMU and visitors to campus has a bit of history behind it.

 Built in 1975, the current structure is 185 feet tall and holds two million gallons of water.
 It replaced an old water tower that allowed for students to climb up it and graffiti their class years or phrases like “Gig ’em” or “BTHO” whichever team they were playing next.
 That one had been around for decades before being demolished in 1975.
 To this day, it’s an iconic campus landmark.